moonscreens/info/README.md

 ## Who is [moonmoon](https://www.twitch.tv/moonmoon)?

-Moonmoon is [a streamer on twitch](https://www.twitch.tv/moonmoon) which this entire project was created for.
+Moonmoon is [a bald streamer on twitch](https://www.twitch.tv/moonmoon) which this entire project was created for.
 However you can feel free to use the source code here for other streamers and applications.

 [Submitting an intro screen to moon.](submitting.md)